IsaacSante/handstrument/README.md

 ## Todo

-- New notes for each hand!
-- Build UI to let people know if theyre hands are triggering.
 - Let people use notes for each hand.
 - Make sure its working on mobile.
 - Upload to netlify and release today!